ESD Diploma

 - Network for tolerance

-Appreciative and tolerant coexistence forms the basis for good social coexistence.
-Unfortunately, a wide variety of groups of people are repeatedly attacked by xenophobia and racism.
-This is often caused by the spread of false information and a lack of education in society.
+An appreciative and tolerant coexistence forms the basis for a good social coexistence.
+Unfortunately, the most diverse groups of people are repeatedly attacked by xenophobia and racism.
+The main causes are the spread of false information and a lack of education in society.
 Therefore, targeted educational work should be carried out at a young age.

 The two offers "Migration and Integration" and "Racism" are independent of each other and can be requested separately.